- Brain Basics

 Most AVMs are detected with either a computed tomography (CT) brain scan, a magnetic resonance imaging (MRI) brain scan or a cerebral angiogram.

-Treatment is offered is to try to prevent bleeding from the AVM.
+Treatment is offered to try to prevent bleeding from the AVM.
 Your doctor will recommend the best treatment for you and this will be determined by the size and the location of your AVM.

 SPETZLER-MARTIN AVM Grading System